On Clarity in Financial Analysis

 At each stage, interpretation and judgement enter.
 Each stage also produces familiar artefacts: spreadsheets, models, tables, charts, slides, and written commentary.

 Most clarity problems do not originate at the reporting stage.
-They originate earlier, when analytical reasoning is incomplete, assumptions are implicit, or causal structure is under-specified.
+They originate at the point where questions are framed and structure is defined.
 By the time results reach a slide or report, explanation is already carrying work that structure did not do.

 Narrative has a legitimate role in early exploration and sense-making.
 The problem arises when narrative substitutes for structure at the point where analysis is expected to support decisions.